na-stewart/sanic-security/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Async Auth is an authentication and authorization library made easy.
+sanic-security is an authentication and authorization library made easy.
 Specifically designed for use with [Sanic](https://github.com/huge-success/sanic).
 This library comes packed with features such as:

 * SMS and email verification